ppgcourseUB/docker_image/README.md

 * On Mac:

-`docker run -it --name=container_name v /Users/username/ppgdata:/ppgdata c851f55bb7f9 /bin/bash`
+`docker run -it --name=container_name -v /Users/username/ppgdata:/ppgdata c851f55bb7f9 /bin/bash`

 ...where '/home/username/ppgdata' or '/Users/username/ppgdata' is the host directory you want to 'share' with the conatiner (replace it with the directory you wish to use).